vinkodlak/rigpro.consulting/src/pages/software/index.md

       title: Dana-Driven Decision-Making
       body: >-
         This is finally possible during the operation, because you are in the know at all times.
-Key information is entered once and is reused throughout the RIGPRO platform.
+Key information is entered only once and is reused throughout the RIGPRO platform.
 Track the logging progress, visualize job flow, QC the data, and monitor tool and crew movements in real-time, all at your fingertips.
 Say, for example, the logging string is stuck